[Last Updated: 2023/09/15]

 What is an ESEF Report?

-ESEF stands for the European Single Electronic Format.
-This is a type of annual report that is submitted digitally to a national authority.
-This is important because it is now the legally mandated form of the annual report which means that this is to be prioritised over the production of the PDF which has been submitted in the past.
-The new ESEF report is in a format called XHTML and the significance of this is explained further forward on this page as it will affect the way in which you need to work with the file in InDesign.
+ESEF stands for the European Single Electronic Format and should be submitted digitally to a national authority in XHTML format.
+The significance of this is explained further forward on this page as it will affect the way in which you need to work with the file in InDesign.
 An ESEF report has technical requirements that must be met if the reporting company is to submit it successfully and the information on this page will assist in delivering this.

-How Does it Differ from the PDF Report?
+How Does an XHTML Report Differ from a PDF Report?

 Project Chapter Structure

-We recommend that you separate the primary financial statements from the notes that need to have TextBlock tagging applied into separate chapters.
+If you used CtrlPrint for tagging last year’s report we recommend you to keep the same project chapter structure in order to have a smooth roll-forward process.
+However, if this is the first time you are tagging we suggest that you separate the primary financial statements from the notes that need to have Textblock tagging applied into separate chapters.
 It is also prudent to separate the notes into several chapters rather than having them all as a single chapter on the server.
-This means that changes in the document will not have an effect on all the tags that have been done.
+This means that changes to the document will impact fewer tags since tags in different chapters will not be affected.

 ESEF Project Settings